 Warranty of title helps guarantee a good and marketable title

+A warranty of title is automatic in most sales; with it, a seller is ensuring that they can establish free and clear ownership of the property.
 When selling a property with a warranty of title, the seller must have no liens on the property.
-The reason being, if the buyer buys a home with liens, they will not be able to secure a clear title to the property.
+Otherwise, the buyer will need help to secure a clear title to the property.